-The process system is the backbone of an AutoMod model, providing the general-purpose simulation features required to model a wide range of real-world problems.
+The process system is the backbone of an AutoMod model, providing the general-purpose simulation features required for modeling a wide range of real-world problems.
 While material movement is important, it is not always critical in manufacturing.
 No value is added to product while it is being moved around a manufacturing facility.
-Value-added operations are performed by machines and people.
+Machines and people perform value-added operations.
 The AutoMod process system is where the value-added operations and control logic are defined.